RS-Coop/Implicit-Neural-Compression/README.md

 ## Abstract

-We present a novel online training protocol which employs limited memory buffers of full and sketched data samples, where the sketched data is leveraged to prevent catastrophic forgetting.
-Theoretical motivation for our use of sketching as a regularizer is presented via a simple Johnson-Lindenstrauss informed result.
-While our methods may be of wider interest in the field of continuous learning, we specifically target in-situ neural compression using implicit neural representation based hypernetworks.
-We evaluate our method on a variety of complex simulation data in two and three dimensions, over long time horizons, and across non-uniform and non-cartesian meshes.
+We present a novel online training protocol employing limited memory buffers of full and sketched data samples, where the sketched data is leveraged to prevent catastrophic forgetting.
+The theoretical motivation for our use of sketching as a regularizer is presented via a simple Johnson-Lindenstrauss-informed result.
+While our methods may be of wider interest in the field of continuous learning, we specifically target *in situ* neural compression using implicit neural representation-based hypernetworks.
+We evaluate our method on a variety of complex simulation data in two and three dimensions, over long time horizons, and across non-uniform and non-Cartesian meshes.
 On these tasks, we show strong reconstruction performance at high compression rates.
-Most importantly, on all of our tasks, we show sketching is effective at guaranteeing approximate offline performance in the online setting.
+Most importantly, on all of our tasks, we show that sketching enables our online method to approximately match the performance of the equivalent offline method.

 ## License \& Citation
 All source code is made available under an MIT license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See [`LICENSE`](./LICENSE) for the full text.